Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Contemporary mid-rise condominiums with glass balconies and a lush green lawn in front, near Tanah Merah MRT station in Singapore.

-The real excitement of Tanah Merah is that this is where the East West Line splits — you can either head north through Tampines to Pasir Ris, or east to Expo and Changi.
+The real excitement of Tanah Merah is that this is where the East-West Line splits — you can either head north through Tampines to Pasir Ris, or east to Expo and Changi.

 Map of Singapore’s MRT East West Line showing a green line with labeled stations, highlighting the Tanah Merah interchange where the line splits toward Changi Airport.